 PLEASE NOTE: screening staff come in specifically for booked appointments.
 Students who do not give at least 24 hours notice that that are unable to attend without good reason will be charged £35.00.

 If the screening is positive, the next step is the completion of the assessment by an Educational Psychologist or Psychiatrist, dependent upon the SpLD involved.
 Students with positive screening outcomes will also be granted temporary examination arrangements (as appropriate).
 This is another two hour appointment that you can book immediately following a positive screening.
+PLEASE NOTE: For Educational Psychologist appointments missed or cancelled with less than one working day's notice without good reason, there will be a charge of £100.

 If your screening is negative, then you are advised to seek support from the Learning Enhancement Team who will assist you to develop your study skills.